filkry/gamechooser2/notes.md

 + periodically refresh data from IGDB

 Way later:
++ release webasm is like 1/4 the size, make some easy way to build/deploy as release instead
 + Strengthen auth to where I could expose this outside local network

 ## Next step